qfpl/blog/content/drafts/semigroups.md

 authors: gwilson
 ---

-## An Abridged Hisory of Semigroup in Haskell
+## An Abridged History of Semigroup in Haskell

 Monoids have been a ubiquitous part of modern functional programming for many years.
 Recently Semigroups, which are more general but weaker than monoids,